-The consumers' assessment of the financial situation of their families largely depends on growth of the state, therefore, it is natural that as the economic situation in the country generally falling since 2010 generally sticking to a descending trend regardless of fluctuations.
+The consumers' assessment of the financial situation of their families largely depends on growth of the state, therefore, it is natural that as the economic situation in the country improves, the consumers' assessment of the overall situation in the country and also of the financial situation of their families improve.

+Unemployment expectations of consumers have been generally falling since 2010 generally sticking to a descending trend regardless of fluctuations.
 However, since 2016 the expectations resumed growth reaching the highest rise (24.3 points) at the end of 2016.
 Since the middle of 2017, unemployment expectations have been generally declining, which is largely related also to the overall decline in the unemployment rate and an increase in employment.